Dr Alexander Fyfe

 Theories and Methods of Literary Study I

 In broad terms, my research is concerned with the relations between politics and literary form in modern African literatures.
 My current book project, African Literatures and the Politics of Subjectivity, argues that African writers have consistently used literature as a means to imagine alternative ways of living and being in postcolonial Africa.
-Rather than merely reflecting or representing exisiting formations of the subject, writers as diverse as Gabriel Okara, Bessie Head, Susan Kiguli, and Chwayita Ngamlana use a wide variety of literary forms to articulate new and politically expedient modes of existence.
+Rather than merely reflecting or representing existing formations of the subject, writers as diverse as Gabriel Okara, Bessie Head, Susan Kiguli, and Chwayita Ngamlana use a wide variety of literary forms to articulate new and politically expedient modes of existence.

 In addition to my published articles, I have edited special issues of African identities and (with Rosemary Jolly) The Cambridge Journal of Postcolonial Literary Inquiry.